Best hill walks in Britain

 12.3 miles/18.8km | 7 hours | moderate–challenging

-A 12.5-mile walk from Blair Atholl into the Cairngorms National Park, passing beneath the summit of Carn Liath before returning through Glen Tilt.
-Glen Tilt walking route and map.
+This 12.5-mile walk from Blair Atholl into the Cairngorms National Park passes beneath the summit of Carn Liath before returning through Glen Tilt.
+It can be done in one go or spread over two days with a wild camp overlooking the beautiful and dramatic Glen Tilt.

 Northern Ireland